wp-plugins/users-ultra/readme.txt

 10. Dahsboard

 == Changelog ==

+= 1.4.27(01-26-2015) =
+* Bug Fix -  We've fixed and issue with LinkedIn sign up.
+The API changed a little bit so we updated the coding.
+* Bug Fix -  There were blank spaces in the WP HTML Editor Shortcodes button.
+This was causing some issues.
+* Improvement - Some characters were not translatables into Franch language.

 = 1.4.26(01-23-2015) =
 * New Feature -  New option to customize the registration page have been added. check details here http://usersultra.com/support/forums/topic/question-on-customizing-registration-page/